jenciso/newblog/content/blog/how-setup-your-noto-color-emoji-fonts/index.md

 Ubuntu 18.04 LTS ships with all-new color emoji for use in messaging apps, text editors, and also on the web.
 Emoji is nothing new for Ubuntu.
 Older versions of Ubuntu come with simple black-and-white emoticons, but what about if you want to use the `color emoji` in Ubuntu 16.04 LTS.

 In order to do that, you need to install a specific font to use it.
-Below, I show you the steps to accomplish this goal.
+Below, I'll show you what steps are necessary to accomplish this goal. ☺️

 ## Steps